A Collaborative Partnership between Northern Virginia Community College and the Reunion Music Society

 Learn more about the NOVA Symphony Orchestra

-As 2023 came to a close, the NOVA Symphony Orchestra completed thirty years of bringing music to Northern Virginia.
+As 2023 ended, the NOVA Symphony Orchestra completed thirty years of bringing music to Northern Virginia.
 Throughout 2024, our orchestra will be celebrating our 30th anniversary.
 For our formal spring classical concert, we’ll be offering music that we have played during the past thirty years but not recently.
 For our formal fall classical concert, we plan to offer a major work that we have never performed during the past thirty years.
 Please plan to celebrate with us.

-TICKETS for our classical concerts are available at the door or in advance from any member of the orchestra.
+TICKETS for our classical concerts are available both at the door and in advance either online or from any member of the orchestra.

 General Admission – $20.00